collective/collective.exampledevtools/docs/index.rst

 Example Plone Developement Tools
 ********************************

-This package is created for the Plone Conf 2012 talk, Essential Development Tools.
+This collective package is created for the Plone Conf 2012 talk, Essential Development Tools.
 This document discusses the tools that can be use during developtment.
 Snippets and examples are used to explain how to tools can be used.

+This document and the Plone conference talk is aimed at beginning and intermediate Plone developers.
+More experienced developer are probably familiar with mentoined development tools.

 Setting up Plone projects
 =========================
-When developing in Plon,e Templer is a tool which allows you to  generate code skeletons from pre-defined templates.
+When developing in Plone Templer is a tool which allows you to  generate code skeletons from pre-defined templates.
 Skeletons for Python eggs, buildouts and Plone products can be created using Templer.